Introduction

 Extract #tags from annotation.notes.

-Tags must start with a hash symbol # followed by a letter [a-zA-Z].
+Tags must start with a hash symbol # followed by a letter [a-zA-Z] and then a series of any characters.
+A tag ends when a space or another # is encountered.

 --normalize-whitespace